olcf/olcf-user-docs/data/index.rst

 `Generate a globusID <https://www.globusid.org/create?viewlocale=en_US>`_.

 2. Once you are logged in, Globus will open the “File Manager” page.
-Click the left side “Collection” text field in the File Manager and type “OLCF DTN”.
+Click the left side “Collection” text field in the File Manager and type “OLCF DTN (Globus 5)”.
-3. When prompted, authenticate into the OLCF DTN endpoint using your OLCF username and PIN followed by your RSA passcode.
+3. When prompted, authenticate into the OLCF DTN (Globus 5) endpoint using your OLCF username and PIN followed by your RSA passcode.
 4. Click in the left side “Path” box in the File Manager and enter the path to your data on Alpine.
 For example, `/gpfs/alpine/stf007/proj-shared/my_alpine_data.` You should see a list of your files and folders under the left “Path” Box.
 5. Click on all files or folders that you want to transfer in the list.
 This will highlight them.
-6. Click on the right side “Collection” box in the File Manager and type “OLCF DTN”
+6. Click on the right side “Collection” box in the File Manager and type “OLCF DTN (Globus 5)”
 7. Click in the right side “Path” box and enter the path where you want to put your data on Orion, for example, `/lustre/orion/stf007/proj-shared/my_orion_data`
 8. Click the left "Start" button.
 9. Click on “Activity“ in the left blue menu bar to monitor your transfer.
 Globus will send you an email when the transfer is complete.